norm/marknormanfrancis.com/source_keys.markdown

     needed.
   * **map** — A rendered map when the content refers to a location (eg a foursquare venue checkin).
+  * **theme** — Like a tag, a way of joining disparate content together, but is then paired with a page to explain the narrative behind it.

 ```toml
 origin = "mnf"